UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.pasaroiu/index.md

 ## Hardware

 This project utilizes a Raspberry Pi Pico to facilitate digital audio playback from a 32GB microSD card formatted in FAT32, interfaced via SPI protocol.
 The audio output is delivered through a 1W speaker powered by a PAM8403 Class D Stereo Mini Amplifier, enhanced by an RC filter comprising a 680-ohm resistor and a 10nF capacitor, which filters frequencies above 23.4kHz.
 Visual augmentation is achieved through four LEDs, controlled by PWM signals that vary in intensity corresponding to the audio output's duty cycle, providing a dynamic representation of sound intensity.
 User interaction is managed through a 1602 LCD display, operating on the I2C protocol, which displays the current song title.
-The system also incorporates three push-buttons connected to the microcontroller's GPIO pins to the +3v3, with 10k-ohm pull-up resistors, assigned to play/pause functionality and navigation between tracks.
+The system also incorporates three push-buttons connected to the microcontroller's GPIO pins with 10k-ohm pull-up resistors, assigned to play/pause functionality and navigation between tracks.
 Additionally, a potentiometer is integrated for volume control, offering user-adjustable audio output levels.

 ### Schematics